SAISD Mobile App

 Cyber Patriot Club:

 In partnership with JROTC, come learn Cyber Security techniques and compete in the national Cyber Patriot program.
-Club kick-off meeting will be Tuesday, September 18, 4:30pm-6:30pm, room 2638.
+Club meets every Tuesday, 4:30pm-6:00pm, room 2649.

 ACE Mentor Club: Architecture, Construction, & Engineering

 Create an account online using the link below and register for this year's ACE club.
-Club kick-off meeting will be Thursday, October 4, 4:30pm-6:30pm, room 2640.
+Club meets every other Thursday, 4:30pm-6:00pm, room 2640.

 Have you heard of Cafe College?